Abhinavbajpai30/Abhinavbajpai30/README.md

 ## 🏆 Achievements unlocked

 ```
-[✔] Turned virtual trash into 15,000+ kg of real river cleanup  ── Gift of Ganga × Lifebuoy · 1M+ views
+[✔] Turned virtual trash into 15,000+ kg of real river cleanup  | Gift of Ganga x Lifebuoy · 1M+ views
-[✔] Shipped game systems to 10,000+ players in month one         ── 99.9% uptime, MySQL leaderboards, custom Java plugins
+[✔] Shipped game systems to 10,000+ players in month one         | 99.9% uptime, MySQL leaderboards, custom Java plugins
-[✔] Built gaming activations for real brands                     ── Red Bull · Lenovo · OP Gaming · TG Network
+[✔] Built gaming activations for real brands                     | Red Bull · Lenovo · OP Gaming · TG Network
-[✔] Ran monetization & paywall logic on a live creator platform  ── Exly
+[✔] Ran monetization & paywall logic on a live creator platform  | Exly
-[▶] Helping an AI-native chemical company go from months to days ── Mstack AI  (in progress)
+[▶] Helping an AI-native chemical company go from months to days | Mstack AI  (in progress)
-[ ] ???                                                          ── next
+[ ] ???                                                          | next
 ```

 <br/>

 ## ⚡ What I'm into right now

-The unglamorous engineering that makes AI products actually work — retrieval, evaluation, structured outputs, and knowing when *not* to call the model.
-Chemistry raised the stakes for me: a hallucinated reaction step isn't a UX bug.
+The unglamorous engineering that makes AI products actually work: retrieval, evaluation, structured outputs, and knowing when *not* to call the model.
+Chemistry raised the stakes for me.
+A hallucinated reaction step isn't a UX bug.

 <br/>